 - Australian Institute of Marine Science

 North Queensland is rich in renewable energy resources including bagasse, wind and solar power.
-Investment ready opportunities provide for the development of bio-based fuels and industrial products with research into algal-based products being conducted at James Cook University.
+Investment opportunities exist in the development of bio-based fuels and industrial products, including research into algal-based products being conducted at James Cook University.

-The Burdekin and Ingham combined cane crush of 12 million tonnes, equating to 1.6 million tonnes of raw sugar or 26% of Australia’s production.
-Climate and water infrastructure enables the Burdekin to produce a variety of crops and horticulture such as sweet corn, melons, beans and mangoes.
+Climate and water infrastructure enables Burdekin to produce a variety of crops and horticulture such as sweetcorn, melons, beans and mangoes.8

 Cattle production provides feeder and slaughter cattle for the live export markets of Asia and the beef processing facility exports beef products to various global markets.